lockermanwxlf/tiktok-scraper/README.md

 If you have an account on TikTok, you can place a json file 'cookies.json' in the base directory.
 This will not let you download private posts, but it will help against some of TikTok's anti bot stuff.

-Run main.py and edit data/profiles.csv.
+Run main.py and edit the generated data/profiles.csv.

 ## data/profiles.csv
 Username: username of profile you want to download posts from